Lisocabtagene maraleucel interacts in the following cases:

 b Delirium includes agitation, delirium, delusion, disorientation, hallucination, hallucination visual, irritability, restlessness

-c Headache includes headache, migraine, migraine with aura, sinus headache
+c Headache includes headache, migraine, ophthalmic migraine, sinus headache

 e Dizziness includes dizziness, dizziness postural, presyncope, syncope